tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `debits_pending`

 `debits_pending` counts debits reserved by pending transfers.
 When a pending transfer posts, voids, or times out, the amount is removed from `debits_pending`.

-Money in `debits_pending` is reserved — that is, it cannot be spent until the corresponding pending transfer finishes.
+Money in `debits_pending` is reserved — that is, it cannot be spent until the corresponding pending transfer resolves.

 Constraints: